hed-standard/hed-python/docs/Deployment.md

         		ProxyPass /hed http://127.0.0.1:33000/hed
         		ProxyPassReverse /hed http://127.0.0.1:33000/hed
 </VirtualHost>
-1.2.6 Set apache’s configuration for HED docker sudo cp hedbasic.conf /etc/apache2/sites-enabled/ sudo cp hedbasic.conf /etc/apache2/sites-available/
+1.2.6 Set apache?s configuration for HED docker sudo cp hedbasic.conf /etc/apache2/sites-enabled/
+sudo cp hedbasic.conf /etc/apache2/sites-available/
 sudo service apache2 restart

 You should also delete 000-default.conf from sites-enabled and sites-available.
 If you get an error trying to start apache try: sudo systemctl status apache2.service
-If the error is on that it isn’t recognizing the Proxy command then do: sudo a2enmod proxy sudo a2enmod proxy_http sudo a2enmod proxy_balancer
+If the error is on that it isn?t recognizing the Proxy command then do: sudo a2enmod proxy sudo a2enmod proxy_http sudo a2enmod proxy_balancer